Free Maine payroll tax calculator (and ME tax rates)

 If you’re a new employer (congratulations!), you pay a flat rate of 2.45%.

+There you have it.
+You’ve checked it off your to-do list so you can move onto the important things.
+Once each employee’s net pay is calculated (after taking deductions and withholdings into consideration), you’re in the clear.
+All you have to worry about is getting your employees paid on time as well as setting aside whatever you owe in FICA and unemployment taxes.
+Those numbers can add up quickly!
 You will need to use Form 941 to file federal taxes quarterly, and Form 940 to report your annual FUTA tax.
 You can pay taxes online using the EFTPS payment system.
 More information about employment tax due dates can be found here.

-Additional Maine payroll tax resources:
+Additional Maine payroll tax resources

 If you would like to learn more, here are some helpful links that can help you become a payroll whiz!